bluerogue251/DBSubsetter/README.md

 DBSubsetter has been tested against recent versions of PostgreSQL, MySQL, and Microsoft SQL Server.

-Feel free to open a GitHub ticket if you would like support for a different database vendor.
+Please reach out by opening a GitHub ticket if you would like support for a different database vendor.

-## Download / Installation / Usage
+## Download and Usage Instructions

 1. Load an empty schema from your "origin" database into your "target" database.
 See vendor-specific instructions for [Postgres](docs/pre_subset_postgres.md), [MySQL](docs/pre_subset_mysql.md), and [Microsoft SQL Server](docs/pre_subset_ms_sql_server.md).